edwardv720/os_workshop/README.md

 # Downloading software
 All the installers for the tools we'll use can be found in the links below.

+On the second day of the workshop, we'll go through how to set-up a local OpenStudio server to do large scale simulations.
+While OpenStudio works on Mac, we haven't tested the server on a Mac system - **we suggest using a windows machine for this workshop**.

 ## Required:
+**WINDOWS IS STRONGLY RECOMMENDED**

 **Note: some links will directly download the .exe; others will require some navigation*